Wizcorp/domes/ReadMe.md

 ## Benefits over other solutions

 * Domes do not inject hidden meta data into your objects.
-* Designed for crazy performance.
+* Designed for crazy performance and zero side-effects.
 * No more object-chaining errors (`Cannot read property 'foo' of undefined`).
 * Simple API and simple design, easy to maintain.
 * Ability to snapshot and rollback the data to a previous state.